Mushuau Innu First Nation: History

 The Naskapi traditionally lived in the interior of Labrador and Quebec.
 In 1830, the Hudson's Bay Company established a trading post at Fort Chimo, Rupert's Land and in 1831 they established one at Davis Inlet, Labrador.
 The HBC traded ammunition, tobacco and alcohol to the Naskapi in exchange for fur.
 It is likely that the substance abuse problems that exist among the Mushuau Innu started when the HBC arrived.

 The traditional way of life of the Naskapi was threatened in 1916 when caribou herd were too small to sustain the Naskapi.
 The same year, a Naskapi settlement was recorded at "Old Davis Inlet" (located on mainland Labrador near the modern settlement).
 In 1942, the Commission of Government took control of the trading post at Davis Inlet.
 In 1945, a Catholic missionary (from Montreal according to the Innu) set up a church in the community.
 The missionary attempted to control alcohol abuse in the community around this time and allowed non-drinking Innu to have bigger punts.
 The 1945 census showed that a large Innu community existed at Davis Inlet and a few residents used the surname "Rich" however most residents did not use a surname.
 A small Innu population also existed in Nain.

 In 1948, the Commission moved 74 Innu from Davis Inlet to Nutak (a now-resettled Inuit community) in the north.
 The Innu were not consulted about the move and after a year they returned on-foot to Davis Inlet.
 It is unclear why the resettlement took place at all.
 After the province joined Canada in 1949, the Indian Act was not applied to the Innu since (according to the commission) status Indians at the time did not have the right to vote while indigenous peoples of Labrador had the right to vote before confederation.
-The Innu were mostly unaware of the act and its benefits to First Nations in other provinces until the "white paper controversy" in 1969.
+The Innu were mostly unaware of the Act and the treaties with the First Nations in other provinces until the "white paper controversy" in 1969.
 Many Innu felt like the federal and provincial governments had ignored them.
 In 1967, "Old Davis Inlet" was abandoned and the Innu were moved to the modern settlement of Davis Inlet on Iluikoyak Island.
 The province hoped to improve the economic situation for the Innu by getting them more involved in the saltwater fishery while the province also provided ferry service to Davis Inlet connecting it to the rest of Labrador and to Newfoundland.
 The Innu were promised modern housing in the new settlement however the houses were poorly constructed and lacked running water during winter while other houses lacked running water at all.
 The tough land prevented the houses from having basements and prevented the community from having a sewage system.
 Suicide and substance abuse were commonplace among the Mushuau Innu.